Advantages To Starting Vegetables From Seed

-One advantage to starting your own seeds, is that you can find a much greater variety of vegetables in seed form as opposed to transplants.
+One advantage to starting vegetables from seed, is that you can find a much greater variety of vegetables in seed form as opposed to transplants.
 Most garden centers will only have a couple varieties of tomatoes and peppers, for instance, but in seed catalogs and online, you can find any number of varieties to suit your needs and growing conditions.

 However, when starting seeds, I caution you to START SMALL!
 There is no need to plant the entire pack of tomato seeds unless you have a large garden.
 I usually start one or two extra plants, in case a few don’t germinate, but even with my large garden, I don’t plant the whole pack.
 Seeds will usually keep for several years if kept in a cool, dark, dry place.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)